Shuri, Okinawa: Post-war

 The city was rebuilt over the course of the post-war years.
 The University of the Ryukyus was established on the site of the ruins of Shuri Castle in 1950, though later moved and today has campuses in Ginowan and Nakagusuku.
 The castle walls were restored shortly after the war's end, and reconstruction of the palace's main hall (Seiden) was completed in 1992, on the 20th anniversary of the end of the American Occupation in Okinawa.

 Shuri was one of the sites, alongside Nago, used by the US Army to test biological weapons in the 60's.
 The tests involved seeing how effective rice blast fungus was at destroying rice crops, and were aimed at possible use in China or Southeast Asia.
 Similar tests were also carried out on the US mainland, and it is not known whether the tests in Okinawa occurred inside the premises of US military bases there.

 Education

 A number of primary, middle, and secondary schools are located in Shuri, along with one university.
 The Okinawa Prefectural University of Arts is located just outside the grounds of Shuri Castle.
 One of the university's buildings sits on the site of the former Office of the Magistrate of Mother of Pearl (貝摺奉行所, kaizuri bugyōsho), an office of the royal administration which oversaw the kingdom's official craftsmen, chiefly lacquerers.

 The village of Tobari in Shuri was the home of Masami Chinen, who founded and taught the martial art Yamani ryu specialising in Bōjutsu.

 Transportation

 Gibo and Shuri Stations on the Okinawa Urban Monorail lay within the boundaries of Shuri.
-Shuri Castle Park, Tamaudun, and other major sites are within easy walking distance of Shuri Station, which is currently the terminus of the monorail line, though there are plans to extend it in the future.
+Shuri Castle Park, Tamaudun, and other major sites are within easy walking distance of Shuri Station.